-- If you have any general questions about the course evaluation process please contact Dr. Elizabeth Owolabi at (708) 209 3566 or elizabeth.owolabi@cuchicago.edu - If there are any questions regarding access to the course evaluation results please contact Blackboard.Team@CUChicago.edu, be sure to provide your course title and the CRN number - VII.
+- Please contact Dr. Elizabeth Owolabi at (708) 209 3566 or elizabeth.owolabi@CUChicago.edu with any general questions about the course evaluation process. - Please contact Blackboard.Team@CUChicago.edu for any questions regarding access to the course evaluation results be sure to provide your course title and the CRN. - VII.
 Documentation and Protocol for Adjunct Faculty: Contracts for teaching and/or project assignments are only for the term agreed upon with approval from the Chair, Dean, and Provost.
-All contracts for teaching, design, or revision of a course must be signed within five working days and returned as directed. - VIII.
+All contracts for teaching, design, or revision of a course must be signed within five working days of issue and returned as directed.

+VIII.
 Faculty Absences/Illness: If you know in advance you will miss a class, arrange with your students to work online through Blackboard so they can engage in discussion, and submit assignments or activities.
 Provide specific and clear instructions and ensure you adhere to the syllabus.

-From time to time, we realize that an emergency may arise that prohibits you from teaching your face-to-face class.
-If you teach a face-to-face class and are unable to attend for any reason, please contact your Department Chair (undergraduate or graduate) as soon as you know you will miss your scheduled class time.
+If you teach a face-to-face class and are unable to attend for any reason, please contact your Department Chair (undergraduate or graduate) copying the Administrative Assistant to the Office of the Dean as soon as you know you will miss your scheduled class time.
 Do this through CUC email.
 Please provide your name, course name, and classroom number to ensure proper and quick identification and notification.
 Notify your students through Blackboard by sending an Announcement and click Send This Announcement Immediately.
 Model the behavior you want your students to mirror.